tidyverse/haven/README.md

 * Works with Stata 13 files (foreign only works up to Stata 12).

+* Can also write SPSS and Stata files (This is hard to test so if you run into any problems, please let me know).

 * Can only read the data from the most common statistical packages (SAS, Stata and SPSS).